Musti2735/40-Days-JS-Projects/03-rewies/readme.md

 EN -----
 An application that allows the objects defined in the list to increase, decrease or change randomly when the button is clicked.
+The completed version of the project can be opened from the link.https://hilarious-cupcake-0198c4.netlify.app/